erdc/ncf-channel-reach/README.md

 1. Download the NCFChangelog.py file.
 2. Open a QGIS project with the layers you wish to compare between, or add the desired layers.
-3. In the top menu, click `Layer` > `Add Layer` > `Add ArcGIS REST Server Layer...`
+3. To add the latest version of the NCF:
-4. Click `New`.
+   3.1 In the top menu, click `Layer` > `Add Layer` > `Add ArcGIS REST Server Layer...` 3.2 Click `New`.
 Enter a name for this server connection.
-5. The URL should point to the National Channel Framework API.
-Usually is [https://services7.arcgis.com/n1YM8pTrFmm7L4hs/ArcGIS/rest/services/National_Channel_Framework/FeatureServer](https://services7.arcgis.com/n1YM8pTrFmm7L4hs/ArcGIS/rest/services/National_Channel_Framework/FeatureServer).
+   3.3 The URL should point to the National Channel Framework API.
+Usually is [https://services7.arcgis.com/n1YM8pTrFmm7L4hs/ArcGIS/rest/services/National_Channel_Framework/FeatureServer (https://services7.arcgis.com/n1YM8pTrFmm7L4hs/ArcGIS/rest/services/National_Channel_Framework/FeatureServer).
-6. Click `OK`.
+   3.4 Click `OK`.
 Click `Connect`.
-7. Select the ChannelReach polygon layer.
+   3.5  Select the ChannelReach polygon layer.
 Click `Add` or `Add with Filter`.
-8. Navigate to your Processing Toolbox window.
+4. Navigate to your Processing Toolbox window.
 If you do not see this window, in the top menu, click `Processing` and ensure that `Toolbox` is enabled.
-9. Click the 2nd icon in the top row of the Processing Toolbox window > `Add Script to Toolbox...`
+5. Click the 2nd icon in the top row of the Processing Toolbox window > `Add Script to Toolbox...`

 ![Screenshot 2024-11-06 142555](https://github.com/user-attachments/assets/e22fd81c-5442-4181-a781-51129e7f53d2)

-12. Navigate to your downloaded Toolbox Script file.
+6. Navigate to your downloaded Toolbox Script file.
 This adds a shortcut to your QGIS installation to the Toolbox Script file for future use.
-13. Scroll down the Processing Toolbox window until you see `Scripts`.
+7. Scroll down the Processing Toolbox window until you see `Scripts`.
 Click `Scripts` > `ChannelReach` > `ChannelReach Changelog`.

 ![image](https://github.com/user-attachments/assets/bba900c6-d05d-429e-bc5c-e4a1afbd5ab4)

-14. After clicking the Tool, a ChannelReach Changelog menu will appear for you to enter the desired parameters.
-The help window to the right provides additional insights behind each parameter.
+8. After clicking the Tool, a ChannelReach Changelog menu will appear for you to enter the desired parameters.
+The help window to the right provides additional insights about each parameter.
 Below is an example screenshot of the ChannelReach Changelog menu with completed parameters as an example.

 ![image](https://github.com/user-attachments/assets/c31e874b-828e-4022-9926-c88ae4208ebb)

-16. The first input prompts you to select the old ChannelReach layer you want to use.
+9. The first input prompts you to select the old ChannelReach polygon layer you want to use.
-17. The second input prompts you to select the unique ID field of the old ChannelReach layer.
+10. The second input prompts you to select the unique ID field of the old ChannelReach layer.
-18. The third input prompts you to select the new ChannelReach layer you want to use.
+11. The third input prompts you to select the new ChannelReach layer polygon you want to use.
-19. The fourth input prompts you to select the unique ID field of the new ChannelReach layer.
+12. The fourth input prompts you to select the unique ID field of the new ChannelReach layer.
-20. The fifth and sixth inputs prompt you to enter the fields from the old and new layers that you would like to compare.
+13. The fifth and sixth inputs prompt you to enter the fields from the old and new layers that you would like to compare.
     _(Note: Both old and new fields must be the same and in identical order.)_
-21. The final input labeled `Tabular Output` prompts you to specify the .csv filepath where you would like the data to output after the Process has finished running.
+14. The final input labeled `Tabular Output` prompts you to specify the .csv filepath where you would like the data to output after the Process has finished running.
 All parameters except the `Geospatial Output` are required.
-22. Once all fields are filled out, click `Run` in the bottom right hand corner.
+15. Once all fields are filled out, click `Run` in the bottom right hand corner.
-23. When the script is finished running, the log should look similar to the figure below, and the progress bar at the bottom will say `Complete`.
+16. When the script is finished running, the log should look similar to the figure below, and the progress bar at the bottom will say `Complete`.

 ![image](https://github.com/user-attachments/assets/e8fddd7a-be9c-49d6-98cb-58d5a88e1ba6)